A cleaner, more strategic way to tell the compliance story.

 Key Design Updates

 After gathering feedback from usability testing and internal reviews, I returned to Figma to implement a series of focused design updates.
-The most pressing issues centered around misinterpretation of color, confusion between compliance metrics, and lack of clarity around what the user was actually looking at.
-Compliance Managers needed to quickly identify past due items, assess risk by framework, and understand their standing within a given time frame.
+The most pressing issues centered around color misinterpretation, confusion between compliance metrics, and a lack of clarity around what users were actually seeing.
+Compliance Managers needed to quickly identify past due items, assess risk by program, and understand their standing within a given time frame.
 Here are the key design changes that shaped the final version of the dashboard.

 Simplifying the Speed-o-Meters